jinglescode/jinglescode.github.io/_posts/2020-11-15-introducing-objectron-imagenet-to-advance-3d-object-understanding.md

 Compute the 3D intersection over union using the polygon clipping algorithm.
 Left: Compute the intersection points of each face by clipping the polygon against the box.
 Right: Compute the volume of intersection by computing the convex hull of all intersection points (green). [[source](https://ai.googleblog.com/2020/11/announcing-objectron-dataset.html)]

-The team released this [3D IoU source code](https://github.com/google-research-datasets/Objectron/blob/master/notebooks/3D_IOU.ipynb) along with the dataset to enable the research community a standard evaluation metrics.
+The team released this [3D IoU source code](https://github.com/google-research-datasets/Objectron/blob/master/notebooks/3D_IOU.ipynb) along with the dataset to enable the research community to benchmark performance against a standard evaluation metric.

 Screenshots of the IoU between 2 objects, taken from the [notebook](https://github.com/google-research-datasets/Objectron/blob/master/notebooks/3D_IOU.ipynb):